 A Painting Inspiration

 For those who enjoy expressing their art through the world of paint, there are an endless number of things they can create when they hands reproduce what their mind has created.
 Some of them will come up with someone they have viewed recently, and they will turn it into a story.
-Others will mix different colors of many thicknesses to create something new before seen in the world.
+Others will mix different colours of many thicknesses to create something new before seen in the world.
 The story it tells might be clear to some, but others will struggle to find any meaning in it.
 A vision shared is generally the goal, but not all are meant to be achieved immediately.

 A Look at Life